X-Raym/wavesurfer-wp/readme.txt

 == Frequently Asked Questions ==
 = The buttons appear but not the Waveform =
-There shortcode is interpreted but there is problem for loading the file.
+Shortcode are interpreted but there is problem for loading the file.

 I/ The most common error is that the file is hosted on a CDN that isn't set to allow the kind of requests made by WaveSurfer-js.

-So, you have three solutions :
+So, you choose one of these solutions :

 *   Deactivate WaveSurfer for this particular instance using player="default" in the shortcode
 *   Go to your CDN settings panel and allow Access-Control-Allow-Origin for XMLHttpRequest